Massive-Wiki/massive-wiki/Massive Wiki Manifesto.md

 # Massive Wiki Manifesto

-Massive Wiki is a movement to create a wiki *ecosystem* (rather than just an engine) that provides classic wiki utility, with a plurality of tools and processes that enable decentralization and federation of the pages..
+Massive Wiki is a movement to create a wiki *ecosystem* (rather than just an engine) that provides classic wiki utility, with a plurality of tools and processes that enable decentralization and federation of the pages.

 Wikis are made of pages.
 Free the pages to go where they need to go!